amphi-ai/amphi-etl/BUILDING.md

 5. Component categories are created on the fly, with the super{} function, you don’t need to create a category.

 6. Tips : check your output.
 Usually on transforms and input, it must be a dataframe (not a list).
 The output types are also important (string, integer, etc.. instead of object).
 You can check the Python part with the Python Transforms tool.
 Also be careful when your python code use backslash in your component code (like to escape a double quote), it may disapear when using it and useful to build properly a string (cf compare dataframe tool as an example to handle it)

+7. Here an example of dev routine : 7.1 : start with some python code in a python input/transforms. you may use a LLM for that.
+7.2 Continue with a custom component.
+7.3 Ends with building the Core component (there are only a few things to change between custom and core such as the 3 first rows, the last one, the super function).
+Such a routine is made to validate each component and to iterate the fastest possible.